kmilodenisglez/fabric-testnet-nano-without-syschannel/README.md

 The scripts contain only simple single-line commands so that they are easy to read and understand.
 If you have trouble running bash scripts in your environment, you can just as easily copy and paste the individual commands from the script files instead of running the script files.

-- cd to the `test-network-optativo-nanobash` directory in each terminal window
+- cd to the `fabric-testnet-nano-without-syschannel` directory in each terminal window
 - In the orderer terminal, run `./generate_artifacts.sh` to generate crypto material (calls cryptogen) and system and application channel genesis block and configuration transactions (calls configtxgen).
 The artifacts will be created in the `crypto-config` and `channel-artifacts` directories.
 - Run `./orderer1.sh`
 - In the admin terminal, run `./orderer1admin.sh`